Technius/dotfiles/README.md

 * config: Contains various configuration files (e.g. `.vimrc`, `.gitignore`).
 * scripts: Contains convenient scripts and other stuff.
-** `workspace`: Creates a new `tmux` with two panes split vertically.
-The right pane contains `vim` opened up to `NERDTree` and the left pane is just a terminal.
+  * `workspace`: Creates a new `tmux` session with two panes split vertically.
+The right pane contains `vim` opened up to `NERDTree`; the left pane is just a terminal.
 A session name can be supplied with the first argument (e.g.
      `workspace my-session`).